 Tracks

-The MS in Business Analytics offers tracks to develop analytic skills in specific disciplines: healthcare analytics, decision science, marketing analytics, research analytics and security analytics.
+The MS in Business Analytics offers tracks to develop analytic skills in specific disciplines: healthcare analytics, decision science and marketing analytics.
+Beginning Fall 2025, marketing analytics is offered as a standalone MS degree.
 Learn more below and on the Plan(s) of Study tab.

 Decision Science Track